telerik/blazor-docs/components/filemanager/toolbar.md

 ## Default Toolbar

-The default Toolbar will be automatically rendered when you declare the FileManager component.
-If you want to use the default version, you do not need additional Toolbar configuration.
+The default Toolbar renders automatically when you declare the FileManager component.
+Additional Toolbar configuration is not required.

 The default Toolbar contains the following built-in tools (rendered in this exact order):